 British Airways British Airways took personalization to a higher level with its "Know Me" program.
 One goal was to centralize information about frequent fliers from all of the company's service channels-website, call center, e-mail, on board planes, and inside airports-into a single database.
 For any given passenger booked on a flight, British Airways knows his or her current seating location, previous flights and meal choices, and even prior complaint history.
 It also distributed iPads to crew members and ground staff, allowing them to access the database as well as to receive personal recognition messages about passengers on any flight.
 To facilitate VIP passenger identification, British Airways uses stored photos of fliers downloaded from Google Image searches.
 One company representative described the program as aiming to "recreate the feeling of recognition you get in a favorite restaurant when you're welcomed there, but in our case, it will be delivered by thousands of staff to millions of customers."
-Although some observers raised privacy concerns-even calling it "creepy"-British Airways noted that the passenger information was already available or was viewed as helpful by its most valuable fliers.35 takes the slack out of the production process, reduces inventory carrying costs, and avoids rebates on slow-moving sellers.
+Although some observers raised privacy concerns-even calling it "creepy"-British Airways noted that the passenger information was already available or was viewed as helpful by its most valuable fliers.

+While British Airways is personalizing its service experiences, BMW is figuring out ways to personalize its products.
+The company offers 500 sidemirror combinations, 1,300 front-bumper combinations, and 9,000 centerconsole combinations and provides new buyers with a video link to watch their car being "born" while waiting for delivery.
+Its detailed manufacturing and procurement system takes the slack out of the production process, reduces inventory carrying costs, and avoids rebates on slow-moving sellers.
 Loyal customers tend to load up with options-generating more profitability for BMW and its dealers.
 Even Coca-Cola is getting in on the customization action.
 The Coca-Cola Freestyle dispensing machine can dispense 125 sparkling and still brands that consumers can mix via a touchscreen, creating a beverage to suit their particular taste.

-While British Airways is personalizing its service experiences, BMW is figuring out ways to personalize its products.
-The company offers 500 side-mirror combinations, 1,300 front-bumper combinations, and 9,000 center-console combinations and provides new buyers with a video link to watch their car being "born" while waiting for delivery.
-Its detailed manufacturing and procurement system

-<< Centralizing information about frequent fliers from all sources into a single database and giving iPads to crew members and ground staff enabled British Airways to take personalized service to new heights.
+Centralizing information about frequent fliers from all sources into a single database and giving iPads to crew members and ground staff enabled British Airways to take personalized service to new heights.
+Source: Kristoffer Tripplaar/Alamy Stock Photo

 To develop an effective customer relationship management program, marketers must know their customers.
-36 The foundation of a customer relationship management program is the customer database, an organized collection of comprehensive information about individual customers or prospects that is current, accessible, and actionable for lead generation, lead qualification, sale of a product or service, or maintenance of customer relationships.
+The foundation of a customer relationship management program is the customer database, an organized collection of comprehensive information about individual customers or prospects that is current, accessible, and actionable for lead generation, lead qualification, sale of a product or service, or maintenance of customer relationships.
 In this context, customer relationship management can be viewed as a process of building, maintaining, and using customer-related data to contact customers, transact with them, and build long-term customer relationships.